 Big thanks to krautmovies and all helpers for the realisation of this movie!

-As you may have seen, a new soundcode was mentioned: the random tickr aka Rnd_T.
-This synth plays with random values on a squarewave base.
-It can bring out huge noise waves or nervous clicking beeps and rhythms (if you set it into unstable state as adapted from the failure unit code).
-I've added some additional samples to the soundcloud:
+As you may have seen, a new sound code has been mentioned: the Random Tickr aka Rnd_T.
+This synth plays with random values on a square wave basis.
+It can produce huge noise waves or nervous click beeps and rhythms (if you put it in an unstable state as adapted from the Failure Unit code).
+I have added some additional samples to the sound cloud:

 All codes for the ATtiny Punk Console are now open source and can be viewed and downloaded at https://github.com/noisio/ATtiny-Punk-Console.
-In an upcoming article I'll show you an easy way of flashing the code to the chip - so stay tuned for this.
+In an upcoming article I will show you an easy way to flash the code onto the chip - so stay tuned.

-The Fail_U code has got a big overhaul.
-At startup you can now choose between two modes.
-If you power on while pushing the trigger-button you're in the previously initial state with self running arpeggiator.
-But now while starting without pressing the button the synth waits for clocking calls.
-This can be made with signals from external gear, another ATPC or a simple piezo.
-The fourth controller (no longer needed for the arpeggiator speed) will change the count of arp steps which gives you nice possibilities for uneven rhythms.
-Here's some overview of the board and the potentiometer mapping:
+The Fail_U code has undergone a major revision.
+You can now choose between two modes when starting.
+If you switch on the device while pressing the trigger button, you are in the previous initial state with autonomously running arpeggiator.
+But now the synth waits for clock calls when starting without pressing the button.
+This can be done with signals from external devices, another ATPC or a simple piezo.
+The fourth controller (no longer needed for the speed of the arpeggiator) changes the number of arp steps, which gives you nice possibilities for uneven rhythms.
+Here is an overview of the board and the potentiometer mapping: